-- 1. There are two climbers in the photo.
+- 1 There are two climbers in the photo.

-- 2. The climbers are in the desert.
+- 2 The climbers are in the desert.

-- 3. They're controlling a drone.
+- 3 They're controlling a drone.

-- 4. The drone is on the ground.
+- 4 The drone is on the ground.

-- 5. There are some rocks in the photo.
+- 5 There are some rocks in the photo.

-- 6. The climbers are wearing plain T-shirts.
+- 6 The climbers are wearing plain T-shirts.

-- Have students write their own true/false sentences about the photo.
-Have two students read aloud the example exchange.
-Walk around the class as students write their sentences.
-Help with vocabulary as necessary. - Have students read aloud their true/false sentences to their partner.
-Tell partners to identify the false sentences. - Alternatively, invite different pairs to read aloud their true/ false sentences to the class. - Extra Challenge Have students look at the photo for two minutes.
-Then with books closed, have them answer their partner's true/false questions from memory. - Extra Support Write the following words on the board: sky, rain, trees, helicopter, pants, river, ocean, backpack, stand, sit, and jump.
-Have students use them in their sentences.
+- Ask students to write their own true/false sentences about the photo.
+Invite two students to read the example dialogue aloud.
+Walk round the class as students write their sentences.
+Help with vocabulary as necessary. - Ask students to read their true/false sentences aloud to their partner.
+Tell partners to identify the false sentences. - Alternatively, invite different pairs to read their true/false sentences aloud to the class. - Extra Challenge Tell students to look at the photo for two minutes.
+Then with books closed, ask them to answer their partner's true/false questions from memory. - Extra Support Write the following words on the board: sky, rain, trees, helicopter, trousers, river, sea, backpack, stand, sit and jump.
+Tell students to use them in their sentences.